Greek Pork Tacos (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-The low-carb tortillas I used here should work for most low-carb diet plans and these Low-Carb Greek Pork Tacos should also be fine for the original South Beach Diet Phase Two.
+Greek Tacos made with the low-carb tortillas I used here would work for most low-carb diet plans and these tacos made with lean pork should also be fine for the original South Beach Diet Phase Two.
 Make lettuce wraps if you prefer Greek Tacos that are Keto, gluten-free, or South Beach Diet Phase One.

 Find More Recipes Like This One:

-Use the Instant Pot Index to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-Or Follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.
+Use Instant Pot Recipes or Tacos Recipes to find more recipes like this one.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.